Thoughts

 • Minimize Legal Risk: Many countries have laws requiring digital accessibility, and the issue is of increased legal concern.

-As a CEO myself, who has built his business around the belief that information is a human right and that all business should start with digital inclusion at the forefront of their online presence, especially to maximize their market reach, I do understand that this isn’t always practical in the immediate term.
+Tamman is a business built around the belief that information is a human right and that all business should start with digital inclusion at the forefront of their online presence, especially to maximize market reach.
+However, it is understandable that this isn’t always practical in the immediate term.

 For those who want to ensure they are on the right side of the law moving forward, it’s important that they look at these facets: